What to buy in Seoul – 25 best Korean souvenirs

 K-beauty is the perfect blend of traditional Korean culture and modern beauty rituals.

 For cosmetics lovers and not only, we have created this comprehensive guide for where to buy skincare in Seoul.
-It is packed with useful information, including brands and products you should not miss out on, including where to find them.
+It is packed with helpful information, including brands and products you should not miss out on, including where to find them.

 Local art from Insa-dong